Meet Our Board

 (Board Member)

-Ethan Park is the 2025 MoCoPAAN fellow and a recent graduate from Wesleyan University.
+Ethan Park (he/him) is the 2025 MoCoPAAN fellow and a recent graduate from Wesleyan University.
 He grew up in Montgomery County and has always been passionate about AAPI identity, culture, and politics; he majored in American Studies, and wrote a thesis exploring contemporary Korean-American literature and film.
 Through poetry, academic writing, and local community spaces, Ethan works to uplift voices of color through writing and conversation.
-He also teaches taekwondo — a Korean martial art — at a local studio in Kensington, MD.